Top five choices for the best deer hunting knife

 Any of these knives mentioned will serve the successful deer hunter well.
 I carry all of them, depending on my mood and where I might be hunting.
 When it comes to efficiency, there isn’t a nichol’s worth of difference in any of them.

 So which will work best for you?
 Beats me.
+The perfect, do-it-all hunting knife doesn’t exist.

 As always, find the knife you like best, keep it sharp and practice safe knife-handling techniques.